Orzo Salad with Spinach

 Instructions

-- Fill a medium saucepan with water, add 1 teaspoon of salt to the water and bring to a full boil.
+- Fill a medium-sized saucepan with water, add 1 teaspoon of salt to the water and bring to a full boil.
 Add the orzo pasta and cook the orzo according to the directions on the box, or until it is tender to the bite.
 Do not overcook the pasta, or you will end up with a mushy orzo that's not good for this salad.

 - Add all the rest of the ingredients and toss until it is well combined.
 Taste the salad, and season with salt and pepper to taste.